 Sorry lemon cookies and cakes – you usually just don’t do it for me.
 I need more brightness than they usually have.
 There’s just not enough room for lots of tart lemon juice in there!

 Luckily, these no-bake lemon tarts are the opposite of cloyingly sweet, and they’ve got ALL the bold, tart lemon flavor I dream of in my perfect lemon desserts.
 They’re one of the first steps in turning me into a lemon dessert lover.

 These started as a copycat of Hail Merry’s Miracle Lemon Tart.
-I got a baby version of it at Expo West, and kept it in my fridge for a while with the intention to reverse engineer it.
+I picked up a baby version of it at Expo West and it stayed in my fridge for a while with the intention to reverse engineer it.
 And then I ate it one night, so when I went to recreate it, I didn’t remember exactly what it was like, except for that glorious super lemony filling.

 The filling is very similar, but I took some liberties with the crust, making a coconutty, cashew crust that I think works so well here.
 I will do a more similar one soon though, so watch out for a more legit copycat coming up!

 The coconut cashew crust provides such a delicious base though – I added lemon zest and juice to the crust too, so it adds a little extra zing.
 No part of the tart is left un-lemony!

 The filling is the real MVP though.
 It starts with soaked cashews, which provide a super creamy and smooth base.
 Along with a hearty dose of fresh lemon juice and zest, coconut oil, coconut milk, maple syrup, and a hint of vanilla and salt make an irresistible treat.